-A second method of grounding personnel is a Flooring/Footwear System using ESD flooring in conjunction with ESD control footwear or foot grounders.
+A second method of grounding personnel is a Flooring/Footwear System achieved by using ESD control flooring systems in conjunction with ESD control footwear.
 This combination of conductive or dissipative floor materials and footwear provides a safe ground path for the dissipation of electrostatic charge, thus reducing the charge accumulation on personnel.
 In addition to dissipating charge, some floor materials (and floor finishes) also reduce triboelectric charging.
 The use of a Flooring/Footwear System is especially appropriate in those areas where increased personnel mobility is necessary.
 In addition, floor materials can minimize charge accumulation on chairs, mobile equipment (such as carts and trolleys), lift trucks and other objects that move across the floor.
 However, those items require dissipative or conductive casters or wheels to make electrical contact with the floor, and components to be electrically connected.
-When used as the personnel grounding system, the resistance to ground including the person, footwear and floor must be the same as specified for wrist straps (<35 megohms) and the accumulation body voltage in a standard walking voltage test (ANSI/ESD STM97.2) must be less than 100 volts.
+When used as the personnel grounding system, the resistance to ground including the person, footwear and floor must be less than 1.0 x 10 (ANSI/ESD STM97.1) and the accumulation body voltage in a standard walking voltage test (ANSI/ESD STM97.2) must be less than 100 volts.
+Please note that both limits must be met.